arvindh-manian/chain-vox/README.md

 Decentralized polling system.
 Designed for polling in scenarios where aggregators can't be trusted.

-Built w/ Hardhat, Solidity, React, wagmi.
-Deployed on
+Built w/ Hardhat, Solidity, React, and wagmi.
+Deployed on Polygon.

 ## TODO: